phenotypic/Enigma-Simulator/README.md

 ## Cryptanalysis

-For a 3-rotor machine with 8 rotors to choose from, there are more than forty-five septillion possible configurations of rotors, rotor orders, rotor positions, ring settings, reflectors, and plugboards.
-Even with modern computers, this is too many to bruteforce.
-However, we can use fitness functions to significantly reduce the overall complexity of the cracking process.
+For a 3-rotor Enigma machine with 8 rotors to choose from, there are over forty-five septillion possible configurations.
+This includes variations in rotor choices, orders, positions, ring settings, reflectors, and plugboard settings.
+Even with modern computers, brute-forcing all these combinations is infeasible.
+However, we can significantly reduce the complexity of cracking the code using fitness functions.

-Fitness functions measure how 'English-like' a piece of text is.
-Here, we use N-grams which return a statistic based on the probability of constituent sequences of characters, e.g. `IONAL`, `OUGHT`, and `OWEVE`.
-This exploits one of Enigma's key weaknesses: messages decrypted with partially correct settings will have islands of plaintext that are reflected in overall fitness.
-This works best against messages with >200 characters.
+Fitness functions evaluate how "English-like" a piece of text is.
+We use N-grams, which provide statistics based on the probability of sequences of characters like `IONAL`, `OUGHT`, and `OWEVE`.
+This method exploits one of Enigma's weaknesses: messages decrypted with partially correct settings will show fragments of readable text, which improves the overall fitness score.
+This technique is most effective with messages longer than 200 characters.

 ### Cracking

-Performing this ciphertext-only attack consists of determining rotor order and initial rotor positions, finding ring settings, and deducing the plugboard settings.
+This ciphertext-only attack involves determining rotor order and initial positions, finding ring settings, and deducing plugboard settings.

-For this example, we have a 584 character message encrypted on an Enigma M3 using unkown settings:
+For example, let's take a 584-character message encrypted with unknown settings on an Enigma M3:

 ```
 OZLUDYAKMGMXVFVARPMJIKVWPMBVWMOIDHYPLAYUWGBZFAFAFUQFZQISLEZMYPVBRDDLAGIHIFUJDFADORQOOMIZPYXDCBPWDSSNUSYZTJEWZPWFBWBMIEQXRFASZLOPPZRJKJSPPSTXKPUWYSKNMZZLHJDXJMMMDFODIHUBVCXMNICNYQBNQODFQLOGPZYXRJMTLMRKQAUQJPADHDZPFIKTQBFXAYMVSZPKXIQLOQCVRPKOBZSXIUBAAJBRSNAFDMLLBVSYXISFXQZKQJRIQHOSHVYJXIFUZRMXWJVWHCCYHCXYGRKMKBPWRDBXXRGABQBZRJDVHFPJZUSEBHWAEOGEUQFZEEBDCWNDHIAQDMHKPRVYHQGRDYQIOEOLUBGBSNXWPZCHLDZQBWBEWOCQDBAFGUVHNGCIKXEIZGIZHPJFCTMNNNAUXEVWTWACHOLOLSLTMDRZJZEVKKSSGUUTHVXXODSKTFGRUEIIXVWQYUIPIDBFPGLBYXZTCOQBCAHJYNSGDYLREYBRAKXGKQKWJEKWGAPTHGOMXJDSQKYHMFGOLXBSKVLGNZOAXGVTGXUIVFTGKPJU